 If a transfer position should be available, applications are accepted only from students in good standing at LCME-accredited allopathic medical schools in the United States.
 Acceptance is limited to students who have successfully completed the second year and not yet started the third year, without any breaks.
 Students must have completed all preclinical coursework and passed USMLE Step 1.

-Please call the Office of Admissions at 909-558-4467 between April 15 and May 1 of the year of desired transfer to determine whether transfer positions are available or for further information.
+Contact the Office of Admissions at 909-558-4467 between April 15 and May 1 of the year of desired transfer to determine whether transfer positions are available or for further information.

 |RELE 704||Medicine and Ethics||2|